+So, what is WebRTC exactly?
 WebRTC is a set of browser API’s that allow developers to implement various functionalities – shared live editing, file transfer, text chats, games, etc. But it is mostly used to allow people to make video or audio calls within the application.
-There is a growing demand nowadays for remote connection of users in various departments.
+Now, with the WebRTC definition being cleared out, there is a growing demand for remote connection of users in various departments.

-Before going over the tips the developer has to know three major API’s of WebRTC.
+Before going over the tips and learning how to make a WebRTC app developer has to know three major API’s of WebRTC.
 If you want to get more deep knowledge about how these API’s work you can read an excellent article on HTML5 Rocks.

 Check out a related article:

 This part is all about collecting the video and/or audio stream from the device's camera or microphone and is implemented by `MediaStream` API.
 Usually you will have one local and one remote stream and can be attached to the HTML video element on the page.

 This part is about the communication of streams between WebRTC clients.
 Browser API `RTCPeerConnection` will stream media between two browsers, but in order to work it requires one more layer that is not a part of browser implementation of WebRTC - Signaling.